lebe1/LettuceDetect/docs/TINYLETTUCE.md

 ---

 We present **TinyLettuce**, our approach to efficient hallucination detection.
-By training tiny Ettin encoders (17-68M parameters) on synthetic data, we achieve better accuracy than billion-parameter LLM judges while running in real-time on CPU.
+By training tiny Ettin encoders (17-68M parameters), we achieve better accuracy than billion-parameter LLM judges while running in real-time on CPU.

 ## TL;DR

+- We're releasing a pipeline for generating synthetic training data for hallucination detection and training tiny Ettin encoders on it.
-- **TinyLettuce‑17M** (17M parameters) reaches **90.87% F1**, outperforming GPT‑5‑mini (83.69%), GPT‑OSS‑120B (83.38%), and Qwen3‑235B (79.84%)
+- **TinyLettuce‑17M** (17M parameters) reaches **90.87% F1** 🎯 on synthetic test data, outperforming GPT‑5‑mini (83.69%), GPT‑OSS‑120B (83.38%), and Qwen3‑235B (79.84%)
-- Runs in **real-time on CPU** with <50ms latency and 1000+ req/s throughput
+- Runs in **real-time on CPU** with low latency and large throughput
-- **Synthetic data generation** creates training data **100x cheaper** than manual annotation
+- **Synthetic data generation** creates training data **significantly cheaper** than manual annotation
 - Complete **end‑to‑end pipeline** for domain-specific model training - generate data and train in minutes
 - All models and code are **MIT licensed** and ready for production deployment

-Specialized training on synthetic data beats raw parameter count.

 ---